-The grammars released for SMCalflow, TreeDST and MTOP were induced using the full train dataset.
+The grammars for SMCalFlow, TreeDST and MTOP were induced using the full train dataset.
 This grammar is then used even with low and medium resource train splits.
 We expect the grammar will be provided by a developer of the domain and hence will cover all valid representations.
-However, for the sake of completeness, we report here the impact of using grammar induced from the corresponding train sets.
-Table \ref{tab:small-grammar} shows the results with constrained decoding with train split induced grammar, and compares the performance with unconstrained decoding and decoding with grammar induced from full train set.
+For completeness, we report here the impact of using grammar induced from the corresponding train sets.
+Table \ref{tab:small-grammar} shows the results of decoding with train split induced grammar, and compares the performance with unconstrained decoding and decoding with grammar induced from full train set.
 The gains from constraints drop by $1-2\%$ for low resource splits when using train split induced grammar instead of full train induced grammar.
-It does not affect results for the medium resource splits.
+It does not affect results for medium resource splits.